The Problem

 How?

-Humans are dumping vast amounts of these gases to the atmosphere faster than nature can process them.
+Humans are dumping vast amounts of these gases into the atmosphere faster than nature can process them.
 The problem?
 These gases are building up in the atmosphere, trapping heat, warming Earth’s surface.
 To date, our planet is roughly 1.2 ˚C warmer than it was in preindustrial times.

 Scientists have known the basics behind this since the mid-1800s.
 But now, in the early 21st century, climate change has moved from theory to threat.